 Configurable attribution is one of the most powerful tools at an advertiser’s disposal and Kochava offers the most robust controls available.
 The Kochava Attribution Engine is unbiased, comprehensive and immediate.
 By considering every available data point (impressions, clicks, installs and events) before determining the winning engagement, the attribution decision is final.
 This decision is then actionable via real-time postback, data syndication, and reporting.
 Attribution factors, in order of priority, are lookback window, match integrity, click time, user intent, and single-chance attribution.

 Lookback window defines how far back from the time of install to consider clicks and impressions for attribution.
 For example, a 12-hour Lookback Window means the click must have been recorded < 12hrs prior to install.
 Lookback windows are fully configurable by partner and can range from 1 minute to 30 days for clicks and from 1 minute to 24 hours for impressions.
-Default values are 30 days for device-based clicks, 7 days for probabilistic-based clicks and 24 hours for impressions.
+Default values are 30 days for device-based clicks, 7 days for non-device-based clicks and 24 hours for impressions.
 Configurable lookback windows are a powerful tool.
 By adjusting lookback windows advertisers can customize the balance between attributed and unattributed installs and events, to serve advertising goals.
 Here are a few examples and the strategies and tactics used:

 Goal #1: Optimize campaign efficiency